miguilimzero/teeworlds-mods/README.md

 ## Binary Mods

-For these mods, there are binaries that were published by their creators without the source. you can download them directly from the repository.
+For these mods, there are binaries that were published by their creators without the source.
+You can download them directly from this repository.

 List of binary mods in Teeworlds 0.6.x: